phidatahq/phidata/cookbook/models/google_openai/README.md

-# Google Gemini OpenAIChat Cookbook
+# Google Gemini OpenAI Cookbook

 > Note: Fork and clone this repository if needed